-Sensitive or confidential topics: Feel free to email the instructor privately or stop by their office hours.
+Instructor Email / Office Hours: For other sensitive or confidential topics, please feel free to email the instructor directly or stop by their office hours to talk privately.

 The course website also houses useful documents such as how-to guides for the tools, and advice pages.
 Please take advantage of these resources!